kooscode/srgh-matrix-trinity/README.md

 I'm fairly well versed with original XBOX and writing home-brew code for it 20 years ago, but I have since not spent much time on the XBOX 360 or XBOX One platforms beyond tons of gaming and I have always been interrested in how exactly the XBOX 360 security was defeated.

-So - here is a hopefully informative write up of my Journey to running unsigned code on a XBOX 360..
+So - here is a hopefully informative write up of my Journey to figuring out how these guys were running unsigned code in 2011 on a XBOX 360..
 Buckle up.. its a long read :)

 ## Original XBOX (Released 2001)
 ![XBOX](images/xbox.jpg)